lantacisaza/joy2crsf_ros2/README.md

 ##  Description
 `joy2crsf_ros2` is a ROS 2 package that allows you to control a drone through **ELRS (Crossfire/CRSF protocol)** using a **joystick** connected to your PC.
 It converts joystick inputs into CRSF channel packets and sends them via serial to an ELRS transmitter module.
+In that way you will be able to control your drone manually from Logitech like joystick (instead of EdgeTX).
+This repo opens opportunities for further autonomous drone development as PC to Drone connection settled.
 ---

 ## ✨ Features